Skip to main content

 Your SituationBest Option

-Credit 660+, want lowest payment, staying 5+ yearsNoMI Loan
+Credit 700+, want lowest monthly payment, staying long-termNoMI Loan

 VA-eligible (veteran or active military)VA Loan (zero down, no PMI, no rate premium)